TRaSH-Guides/Guides/docs/Glossary/index.md

 ### Quality Profile

-A named grouping of qualities, [custom format](#custom-format) scores, and other settings that movies, TV shows and collections can be assigned to.
+A named grouping of qualities, [Custom Format](#custom-format) scores, and other settings that movies, TV shows and collections can be assigned to.

 ---